 This course emphasizes instruction, study, and practice in various styles of guitar performance.
 The course content varies to adapt to the individual expertise and musical interests of students.
 Previous guitar experience is not required for this course.

-This course emphasizes drawing and painting skills in various media.
-Students develop their artist styles and voice.
+This course emphasizes drawing and painting skills in various media to help students develop their artistic styles and voice.
 Master artworks from all cultures and throughout history are referenced, and students critique peer produced artworks.
 With a focus on visual communication and expression and emerging artistic technologies, students will develop in-demand skills, discover careers in art, and be introduced to modern and historical methods for creating art.

 Emerging artists focus on creating a variety of artworks as part of individual art portfolios for Advanced Placement Studio Art and/or for college applications in this class.
 Students participate in at least one group project.
 Art shows on the road and visits to artists’ studios serve to both instruct and inspire.